BTNBx/xPower-Flow-Card/README.md

 - Trend arrows indicate rising, falling, or stable values: ▴ ▾ ▸
 - If sensors are offline, see -- instead of numbers
 - Visual editor lets you pick a preset, set polarity, and edit all entity fields
-- You can hide the inverter name—just leave it blank
+- You can hide the inverter name — just leave it blank
 - Super lightweight: a single file, no build step, no dependencies

 ## Installation